-Skateboarding and use of other non-motorized transportation (including bicycles, skates, and scooters) is not allowed on the campus at any time.
+The use of transportation methods other than automobiles (including skateboards, bicycles, skates, and scooters) is not allowed on the campus at any time.
 Violators will be subject to disciplinary action and may be cited by law enforcement.

 SPORTSMANSHIP

 Bear River High School is proud of its excellent activities, athletics and educational programs.
 Our sports programs are an important part of the educational process and the gymnasiums and playing fields are extensions of the classrooms.